 U.S. #902 was issued to commemorate the 75th anniversary of the 13th Amendment, which declared that “neither slavery nor involuntary servitude” would be allowed in the United States.

-The day’s events included a 50,000-person parade and a stirring speech by Frederick Douglas, who said, “He was the white man’s president, with the white man’s prejudices… [Speaking to the whites in the audience] You are the children of Abraham Lincoln, we are at best his step children; children by adoption; children by force of circumstance and necessity…even if Lincoln was motivated by political expedience by signing the Emancipation Proclamation, he is our liberator.”
+The day’s events included a 50,000-person parade and a stirring speech by Frederick Douglass, who said, “He was the white man’s president, with the white man’s prejudices and he had been ready and willing at any time during the first years of his administration to deny, postpone, and sacrifice the humanity of the colored people to promote the welfare of the white people.
+[Speaking to the whites in the audience] You are the children of Abraham Lincoln, we are at best his stepchildren; children by adoption; children by force of circumstance and necessity…even if Lincoln was motivated by political expedience by signing the Emancipation Proclamation, he is our liberator.”

 Over the years, some have taken issue with the statue’s design, as it depicts Archer below Lincoln, in a subservient position.
 Even Douglass reflected that it showed Archer “on his knees when a more manly attitude would have been indicative of freedom.”

 When it was first built, the statue faced the US Capitol.
 In 1959, Congress authorized a memorial to Mary McLeod Bethune, founder of the National Council of Negro Women.
 It was supposed to honor the 100th anniversary of the Emancipation Proclamation but was delayed due to fundraising issues.
 It was finally completed and dedicated in 1974.
 After that, the Emancipation Statue was rotated east to face it.